Trump International Golf Links and Hotel Ireland

 Trump International Golf Links & Hotel Ireland, formerly Doonbeg Golf Club, is a traditional links-type course situated to the north of Doonbeg in County Clare, Ireland.
 Designed by Greg Norman and opened in 2002, the geography was hardly changed as the course was fitted into the area provided.
-The complex hosts a 5-star hotel, spa, cottages and reception rooms.
+The complex hosts a five-star hotel, spa, cottages and reception rooms.
+In 2022, Golf Digest listed it as the ninth-best course in the Republic of Ireland.